Borrowing from the Libraries

 You can return other items at any UAL library, not just the library you borrowed from.
 Use the self service returns machines in the library or the 'book drop box' near the entrance if the library is closed.
 Please note there is no 'book drop box' at Wimbledon.
 At the London College of Fashion, books can be left in a library box at reception.

 If you cannot come in to the University you can return items by post - please send by recorded delivery.
-The addresses can be found on the Opening hours and locations page.
+The addresses can be found on our Opening hours and locations page.

 All 3 week and 1 week loans will be renewed automatically for you where possible.